Flixbox/starwars-db/README.md

 ## AI disclosure

-This project was mostly written by hand, with some assistance from AI.
+This project is mostly written by hand, with some assistance from AI.

 This includes:

 - Creating a [fully vibe-coded version of this project](https://github.com/Flixbox/starwars-db-vibecoded) for reference & learning the basics of Next.js, but **not code reuse**.
 - Using Gemini 3 Flash to auto-complete small statements.

-No agentic AI systems were used in this repository.
+No agentic AI systems are used to write code in **this** repository.
+They are however used to **explain** issues and concepts.

 My goal is to **understand the tech and the task, creating an implementation plan in my mind, then writing the code**.
-I do not use AI to write code, but to assist me in this endeavour.
+I do not use AI to write all of the code, but to assist me in this endeavour.

 ## Timing